dinesh110598/dl-physics-noob/README.md

-# Deep learning - in the eyes of a noob physicist
+# Deep learning - some interesting tools for physicists

-A bunch of tutorials and some perspective on deep learning in the perspective
+A bunch of tutorials and some perspective on deep learning for noob physicists.